ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 49: MBC Sightings per Total Trip Reports, 1992-2009

-Question Mark exhibits strong fluctuations in its yearly sighting pattern, probably due mainly to variations in the annual influx from areas to the south.
+Question Mark shows a decline in the numbers seen between 2001 and 2009 (Chart 49).
+Question Mark also exhibits strong fluctuations in its yearly sighting pattern, probably due mainly to variations in the annual influx from areas to the south.
 Eastern Comma does not show this kind of fluctuation, but rather an upward trend over this time period.
-Question Mark shows a decline in the numbers seen between 2001 and 2009.

-Statistics published in the MBC Massachusetts Butterflies season summaries also show a bit of decline: the average number of Question Marks seen on a trip was down 43% in 2008, 35% in 2009, and 28% in 2010, compared to the average for preceding years back to 1994 (Nielsen 2009, 2010, 2011).
+A separate list-length analysis of MBC data also found a statistically significant 48.9% decline for Question Mark between 1992 and 2010 (Breed et al. 2012), in contrast to a 104.4% increase for Eastern Comma.
+Statistics published in the MBC Massachusetts Butterflies season summaries similarly show a bit of decline: the average number of Question Marks seen on a trip was down 43% in 2008, 35% in 2009, and 28% in 2010, compared to the average for preceding years back to 1994 (Nielsen 2009, 2010, 2011).
 In contrast, Eastern Comma shows a percentage increase in 2009 and 2010.
-A separate list-length analysis of MBC data also found a 48% decline for Question Mark between 1992 and 2010 (Breed et al. 2012).
 For Question Mark, population levels may be determined by winter conditions in areas to the south, as well as in Massachusetts, but severe winters here can also reduce survival rates.

 2001 was an especially good year for Question Marks; large numbers were found on many of the NABA counts around the state: for example, 51 on the Martha’s Vineyard Count, 25 on Central Franklin and Northampton, and 14 on Northern Essex.
 In other years, the numbers for these and all counts usually run in the single digits.
 1998 also shows an especially large number of sightings, but this is almost solely due to an apparently large coastal migration: 198 were reported on 9/12/1998 at Westport Gooseberry Neck, B. Cassie, and 25 at Gosnold Penikese Island, J. Sones.
 Apart from the migration, it seemed a normal year inland.
 1994 was another big year for Question Marks, mainly in western Massachusetts: 28 on the Central Franklin NABA count on 7/9/1994, 10 on the Southern Berkshire, and 9 in Northern Berkshire, and good numbers were also reported from the Boston area, Medford and Newbury.
 Finally, 2007 was also a decent year, with 25 reported on the Northampton Count, 10 on the Central Franklin, and 9 on the Northern Essex.

-After a downward trend since 2001, 2012 turned out to be a banner year for Question Marks, due mostly to a large influx from further south.
+After a downward trend since 2001, 2012 turned out to be an enormous year for Question Mark sightings, due mostly to a large influx from further south.
 For instance on 4/17/2012, 15 Question Marks arrived suddenly at Wellfleet Bay WS, where none had been seen the day before (M. Faherty), and on 4/21/2012, 25 dark summer form migrants had arrived at Pilgrim Heights in Truro on Cape Cod (B. Nikula et al.).
 In May, 49 were counted at coastal World's End Hingham on 5/12/2012 by B. Bowker.
 Larger numbers than normal were found on most of the midsummer NABA Counts.
 But the influx seemed to taper off by the end of 2012, and no large numbers of returning migrants were reported at the usual coastal migration traps.
+The following year, 2013, numbers seen were very low.

 State Distribution and Locations

-Through 2009, MBC has records of Question Mark from 144 out of 300 towns.
-The species is well-distributed across the state, inhabiting all major regions, from the Berkshires to Cape Cod, Martha’s Vineyard and Nantucket (Map 49).
+From 1991 through 2009, MBC and BOM had records of Question Mark from 146 out of a possible 351 towns (Map 49).
+The years 2010 through 2013 added 25 more towns, for a total of 171.
+This species is well-distributed across the state, inhabiting all major regions, from the Berkshires to Cape Cod, Martha’s Vineyard and Nantucket (Map 49).
 The 1986-90 Atlas map shows a similar picture, although at that time there were no records from Martha’s Vineyard or from many towns in southeastern Massachusetts.

 On Nantucket Question Mark was recorded as "occasional" in the 1940's; one of its host plants was Chinese Elm (Jones and Kimball 1943).
 Early specimens can be found in the Maria Mitchell Museum.
 The 1986-90 Atlas recorded an impressive total of 10 at elms along Main Street, 8/11/1988, and MBC has Nantucket records from July 1995 and October 2006 (Tuckernuck, S. Perkins).
 Today, Question Mark is thought of as a breeding resident, unlike the Eastern Comma, which is an uncommon stray (LoPresti 2011).